sfeir-open-source/sfeir-school-terraform/steps/02-installation/README.md

 Go in `steps/02-installation-solution/`

-Initialize a new terraform workspace and deploy the infrastructure :
+Initialize a new terraform environment and deploy the infrastructure :

 ```shell
 terraform init